open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/libraries.md

 telemetry data for a library or framework.

 The Java agent for automatic instrumentation includes instrumentation libraries for many common Java frameworks.
-All instrumentations are turned on by default.
+Most are turned on by default.
 If you need to turn off certain instrumentation libraries, you can [suppress them](../automatic/agent-config/#suppressing-specific-auto-instrumentation).